hellohaptik/docs_haptik/docs/bot-builder/basic/managing-bot-state.md

 HARD COMPLETE occurs when a conversation -

-* Has encountered an END NODE
+* Has encountered a Context Clear Node

-* Has been marked as COMPLETE by the assistant from ATHENA.
+* Has been marked as COMPLETE by the assistant from Smart Agent Chat.

 The context is immediately deleted and is not retained even for 2 hours when such a HARD COMPLETE has been reached.